-How to change your Apple Watch face
+Change up the look of your Apple Watch with a new face

-With just a swipe, you can change your Apple Watch from chronograph to color, modular to utility, Mickey or Minnie Mouse to simple, motion to solar, astronomy to... you get the idea.
-Each has a different density and character, a different capacity for complication and customization.
-Best of all, changing your watch face is really easy to do once you know how!
+With just a swipe, you can change your Apple Watch from chronograph to color, modular to utility, Mickey or Minnie Mouse to simple, motion to solar, astronomy to... well, you get the idea.

+Each Apple Watch has a different information density and character, and a different capacity for complications and customization, so the best Apple Watch face for you could be endlessly different to the next person's.
+Changing your watch face is really easy to do once you know how and you can read on to find out how to do it if you don't already!

-How to change the watch face on Apple Watch
+How to change the watch face on your Apple Watch

 Changing a watch face is easier than ever.
 It takes a little practice, but once you get the hang of it, you'll want to change your watch face every time you change your clothes.